Data Visualization

 3. Make a better visualization!

-4. Reflect on why it is an improvement and how / if this connects to Tufte’s principles and the Grammar of Graphics
+4. Reflect on how your plot connects to Tufte’s principles and/or the Grammar of Graphics